Oaxaca en la historia y en el mito: Accomplishments of the Díaz presidency

-While the Juárez presidency is noted for establishing liberal legislation, the Díaz regime, on the otherhand, is known for economic progress.
+While the Juárez presidency is noted for establishing liberal legislation and defeating the French Invasion, the Díaz regime, is known for economic progress.
 Some of the achievements are 800 kilometers of railways, 20,000 kilometers of telegraph lines, and 1,200 post offices.
 In addition, Díaz brought the telephone and electricity to Oaxaca and elsewhere in Mexico.

 The Mexican Revolution, (1910-21)

-The Mexican Revolution had a huge impact, evident in population decline.
-Before the Mexican Revolution, the 1910 census totaled over 15 million.
-In 1921, the census found fewer than 14.5 million people were living in all of Mexico.

 In the image below, from the left side of the middle panel of the mural at the top, we see evidence of industrialization, on the right is the reaction of leaders like Ricardo Flores Magón.
 The middle is occupied by the politician Francisco I. Madero and José Maria Pino Suárez.
 Further left are leading thinkers from Oaxaca, of the post revolutionary period, José Vasconcelos, Andrés Henestrosa and Nazario Chacón.